 In addition to the previously discussed conditional when-clause, a clocked when-clause is introduced:

 '''

-when clock-expression then
+when clockExpression then

-clocked-equation
+⟨clocked equations⟩

 ...

 end when;

 '''

 The clocked when-clause cannot be nested and does not have any elsewhen part.
 It cannot be used inside an algorithm.
 General equations are allowed in a clocked when-clause.